harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/add-aws-connector.md

   :::info

   Verify your firewall policy and make sure to whitelist all AWS endpoints for the services you're using.
-For more details, go to, [view AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#view-service-endpoints).
+For more details, go to [view AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#view-service-endpoints).

   :::